kavengagne/ClipboardHistory/README.md

 It keeps track of all changes to the clipboard in a configurable list using a tool window.
 You can then navigate the list to retrieve the desired clipboard data.

+I developed this extension for my own needs, feel free to contribute if you feel like improving it.

 ## Supported Platforms

 * Visual Studio 2010